Horstaufmental/Horstaufmental/README.md

 A Roblox experience about nuclear power plant simulation, intended to simulate the operations of a CANDU reactor with an arcade-realistic style in an environment set in the Touhou Project universe.

-More information about lore can be found [here.](https://gist.github.com/Horstaufmental/6059850d582cb4efe74c0c8944fc493a)
+More information can be found [here.](https://horstaufmental.vercel.app/ynpp)

 <div align="left">
   <picture>